 What do learners need to learn?
-Skills EC1 The differences between values and behaviours.
-EC2 EC6 The importance of an organisation developing values, and having those values: Shared between all teams and individuals throughout the organisation Being consistently demonstrated by team leaders.
+Skills The differences between values and behaviours.
+EC1 The differences between values and benaviours.
+EC2 The importance of an organisation developing values, and having those values: EC6 Shared between all teams and individuals throughout the organisation.
+Being consistently demonstrated by team leaders.
 The importance of setting clear expectations for individuals' behaviour in-line with organisational values, for example by building trust to support others to achieve goals.
 The impacts if team leaders fail to display and model ethical values and behaviours with their teams.